PowerBiDevCamp/TOM_CreateFabricDataset/README.md

 Now refresh the **Tables** folder in the **Lakehouses** pane.
 You should now see the four delta tables named **calendar**, **customers**, **products** and **sales**.
-There are the delta tables that will be used to create the DirectLake-mode dataset.
+These are the delta tables that will be used to create the DirectLake-mode dataset.

 <img src="./images/media/image36.png" style="width:34%" />